 - Providing new signage throughout the Academy site

-- Providing books and equipment to the new Learning Resource Centre (building work to commence in July 2016)
+- Providing books and equipment to the Learning Resource Centre

 - Funding prizes presented at our prestigious prize giving ceremonies to celebrate the success and achievement of students